Krunal Pandya: Domestic career

-Pandya made his first-class debut on October 6, 2016, playing for Baroda during the 2016–17 Ranji Trophy tournament.
+Pandya made his first-class debut on 6 October 2016, playing for Baroda during the 2016–17 Ranji Trophy tournament.
 Within the next few months, he became the leading run scorer and leading wicket taker for Baroda in 2016-17 Vijay Hazare Trophy.
 He scored 366 runs in 8 matches at an average of 45.75 and strike rate of 81.33.
 This included three half centuries, with his highest score being 78.
 In bowling, he took 11 wickets in 8 matches with economy rate of 4.82, at an average of 25.09 and strike rate of 31.10.
-His best bowling score during the eight matches was 4/20.
+His best bowling score during the eight matches was 4 for 20.

 In 2017, he featured in an India A tri-series victory over South Africa A and Afghanistan A. In October 2018, he was named in India A's squad for the 2018–19 Deodhar Trophy.

 Pandya scored 160 and 104 and returned bowling figures of 4/40 and 2/19 in a match against Railways in the 2018–19 Ranji Trophy.
 He was named as the captain of Baroda for the 2019–20 Vijay Hazare Trophy.

-He was selected to play for the Warwickshire County Cricket Club in the 2022 Royal London One-Day Cup.
+He played for the Warwickshire County Cricket Club in the 2022 Royal London One-Day Cup.

 Indian Premier League

 At the 2016 IPL auction, Mumbai Indians purchased Pandya for ₹2 crore.
 He made his IPL debut in April 2016, playing against Gujarat Lions at Wankhede Stadium, Mumbai.
-For his performances in the 2016 IPL season, he was named in the Cricinfo and Cricbuzz IPL XI.

 In 2017, he scored 86 from 37 balls and took the wickets of Quinton De Kock and Zaheer Khan and was adjudged to be the Player of the Match against Delhi Daredevils at ACA-VDCA Stadium, Visakhapatnam.
 He continued to produce consistent performances with the bat and ball throughout the tournament.
-He was declared as the Player of the Match for his performance of 47 in a final victory against Rising Pune Supergiant.
-For his performances in the 2017 IPL season, he was named in the ESPNcricinfo and Cricbuzz IPL XI.
+He was named the Player of the Match for scoring 47 in a final against Rising Pune Supergiant.

 In January 2018, Pandya was signed up by the Mumbai Indians in the 2018 IPL auction.

 In the 2022 IPL auction, Pandya was signed up by the Lucknow Super Giants for ₹8.25 crore.

 In the 2025 IPL auction, Pandya was signed up by the Royal Challengers Bengaluru for ₹5.75 crore.
-He picked 17 wickets and scored 109 runs in that season and also won the Player of the Match award in the final for his great bowling performance against Punjab Kings.
-Thus, he became the first player in the history to win two Player of the final award in IPL history.
+He picked up 17 wickets and scored 109 runs in that season and also won the Player of the Match award in the final for his great bowling performance against Punjab Kings.
+Thus, he became the first player in history to win two Player of the final award in IPL history.